Daniel J. Frey

 That's right!

-A nation that has great strength has a great responsibility to protect its citizens but to reach out to the world the steady hand of love.
+A nation with great strength has a great responsibility to protect its citizens, but to reach out to the world, it must do so with the steady hand of love.

 We have nothing to fear.